Details of Bank of America's "Keep the Change Program"

 If you need a little extra help getting motivated, or you’d benefit from tricking yourself into saving, this program might do the trick.
-Unfortunately, it’s unlikely to make a significant impact on your financial goals.
+Unfortunately, it’s unlikely to make a significant impact on your big-picture finances.

-The amount of money you save might or might not be enough to make a difference in your life, and you don’t really control how much you’re saving.
+The amount of money you save might or might not be enough to make a difference in your life, and you take control of how much you’re saving.

-It’s best to get proactive: Make a basic plan and actually decide how much to save.
-In that process — which doesn’t have to be too complicated — you get a basic understanding of your financial situation: how much you bring in, where it goes, and what changes you can make.
+While this is far better than nothing, It’s best to get proactive: Make a plan and actively decide how much to save.
+In that process—which doesn’t have to be overly complicated—you get a basic understanding of your financial situation.
+You monitor how much income you bring in, where your money goes, and any opportunities for improving your finances.

-The ideal strategy might be a “pay yourself first” approach.
-To do that, budget for a certain amount of savings each month, choosing an amount you know you can afford and that will help you make progress toward your goals.
+An even better strategy might be a “pay yourself first” approach.
+To do that, budget for a certain amount of savings each month, starting with an amount you know you can afford and that will help you make progress toward your goals.
 Then, there are two ways to get that money into savings:

-- Treat it like a monthly bill you pay, and transfer the money manually each month.
+- Treat your savings like a required monthly payment, and transfer the money manually each month.

 - Automate it.
 Set up a recurring monthly transfer from your checking account to your savings account.

 By intentionally putting money into a savings account, you’re plugged in to your financial goals.
-Plus, moving that cash prevents temptation because you know the money is budgeted for something besides immediate spending.
+Plus, moving that cash prevents temptation because you know the money is earmarked for something besides immediate spending.

-If you’re already doing that and using Keep the Change as a supplement, that’s great.
+If you’re already doing that and you want to use Keep the Change as a supplement, that’s great.
 You’ll thank yourself later for having the extra money.